 The COVID-19 pandemic and the Governor's mandates in March 2020 impacted all schools in California.
-Glacier High School abided by a series of ever changing communications from the Governor, adjusting our program as mandated.
+Mountain Home School abided by a series of ever changing communications from the Governor, adjusting our program as mandated.
 On March 12, 2020, the Governor issued Executive Order N-25-20 limiting all public gatherings to less than 250.
-Because of this, Western Sierra Charter Schools' Glacier High School Charter cancelled our prom which was scheduled for March 14.
-We emailed our WSCS Board of Directors, all staff, and families that the prom and upcoming field trips would be suspended through April 13th.
-On March 13th, we sent another notice to our stakeholders that additional changes at Glacier High were being made because of the Governor's issued Executive Order N-26-20 (guaranteeing funding for schools) and because all Madera County schools were closing.
-This stakeholder communication stated that all Glacier's in person instructional classes would change to an online delivery format beginning March 23rd through April 13, 2020.
-By Monday, March 16, we directed all teachers to stop holding in person, student and parent Advising Meetings; All Advising Meetings were now to be conducted by phone, email, or video conference.
+We emailed our WSCS Board of Directors, all staff, and families that upcoming field trips and school planned events would be suspended through April 13th.
+On March 13th, we sent another notice to our stakeholders that additional changes at Mountain Home were being made because of the Governor's issued Executive Order N-26-20 (guaranteeing funding for schools) and because all Madera County schools were closing.
+This stakeholder communication stated that all Mountain Home's in-person classes would stop beginning March 23rd through April 13, 2020.
+By Monday, March 16, we directed all teachers to stop holding in-person, student and parent advising meetings; All advising meetings were now to be conducted by phone, email, or video conference.
 On March 19, Governor Newsom issued Executive Order N-33-20 calling for all Californians to stay home.
-We again emailed all of our Glacier High families that our teachers would no longer be reporting in at the school's campus, but directed to work from home.
+We again emailed all of our Mountain Home families that our teachers would no longer be reporting in at the school's campus, but directed to work from home.

-Between March 13 and March 20, all full and part-time Glacier teachers participated in online delivery training in preparation for continuing student course instruction offerings.
+Between March 13 and March 20, our math teachers participated in online delivery training in preparation for continuing student math instruction offerings.
 In addition, guidelines for cleaning and disinfecting our buildings, expectations for teachers and students, and attendance and grading procedures were planned, communicated, and executed.

 We initially thought that this shutdown would not extend past April 13th.
-Once the decision was made to not reopen Glacier for the remainder of the school year, our primary concern centered on two main components: how to best continue serving the needs of all of our students' academic, social-emotional, and nutritional needs as well as their parents/guardians who provide the daily guidance for their student, and second, how to protect the health of our Advising Teachers and all support staff while they conducted their assigned duties within the organization by continuing to provide the support to students and their parents with the least disruption.
+Once the decision was made to not reopen Mountain Home for the remainder of the school year, our primary concern centered on two main components: how to best continue serving the needs of all of our students' academic, social-emotional, and nutritional needs as well as their parents/guardians who provide the daily guidance for their student, and second, how to protect the health of our Advising Teachers and all support staff while they conducted their assigned duties within the organization by continuing to provide support to students and their parents with the least disruption.
+We also began planning for enrichment classes to begin in distance learning.